Bezalel

-Elsewhere in the Bible the name occurs only in the genealogical lists of the Book of Chronicles, but according to cuneiform inscriptions a variant form of the same, "Ṣil-Bēl," was borne by a king of Gaza who was a contemporary of Hezekiah and Manasseh.
+Elsewhere in the Bible the name occurs only in the genealogical lists of the Book of Chronicles, but a Hebrew inscription discovered at Tel Arad refers to the "sons of Bezal" (a shortened form of Bezalel's name) as cultic personnel in the 8th century BCE.

-The name "Bezalel" means "in the shadow [protection] of God."
+The name "Bezalel" means "in the shadow [protection] of the god El."
 Bezalel is described in the genealogical lists as the son of Uri (Exodus 31:1), the son of Hur, of the tribe of Judah (I Chronicles 2:18, 19, 20, 50).
 He was said to be highly gifted as a craftsman, showing great skill and originality in engraving precious metals and stones and in wood-carving.
 He was also a master-craftsman, having many apprentices under him whom he instructed in the arts (Exodus 35:30–35).
 According to the narrative in Exodus, he was called and endowed by God to direct the construction of the tent of meeting and its sacred furniture, and also to prepare the priests' garments and the oil and incense required for the service.

 He was also in charge of the holy oils, incense, and priestly vestments.
 Caleb was his great-grandfather.

-In rabbinical literature
+In rabbinic literature

 The rabbinical tradition relates that when God determined to appoint Bezalel architect of the desert Tabernacle, He asked Moses whether the choice was agreeable to him, and received the reply: "Lord, if he is acceptable to Thee, surely he must be so to me!"
 At God's command, however, the choice was referred to the people for approval and was endorsed by them.
 Moses thereupon commanded Bezalel to set about making the Tabernacle, the holy Ark, and the sacred utensils.
-It is to be noted, however, that Moses mentioned these in somewhat inverted order, putting the Tabernacle last (compare Exodus 25:10, 26:1 et seq., with Exodus 31:1–10).
+Moses mentioned these in somewhat inverted order, putting the Tabernacle last (compare Exodus 25:10, 26:1 et seq., with Exodus 31:1–10).
 Bezalel sagely suggested to him that men usually build the house first and afterward provide the furnishings; but that, inasmuch as Moses had ordered the Tabernacle to be built last, there was probably some mistake and God's command must have run differently.
-Compare also Philo, "Leg.
-Alleg."